The Fed vs. the ECB: Which central bank is likely to pause rate increases first?

 Powell signals potential rate pause, while Lagarde hints at more hikes to come

 Warganz and Eitelman began their conversation by discussing the latest rate hikes from the U.S. Federal Reserve (Fed), the European Central Bank (ECB) and the Reserve Bank of Australia (RBA).
-Eitelman noted that the Fed, as expected, opted for a 25-basis-point (bps) rate increase at the conclusion of its May 2-3 meeting—but also signaled that it might pause its rate-tightening campaign soon.
+Eitelman noted that the Fed, as expected, opted for a 25 basis point (bps) rate increase at the conclusion of its 2-3 May meeting, but also signalled that it might pause its rate-tightening campaign soon.

 "Chair Powell made it clear in his follow-up remarks that the Fed believes monetary policy in a range of 5%-5.25% is restrictive enough to slow the U.S. economy down and lower inflation to around 2% over time," he stated.
 Eitelman added that this represents a notable change in tone from the U.S. central bank, which has raised rates by a cumulative 500 bps since March 2022.

-ECB leaders also lifted borrowing costs by 25 bps the week of May 1, he said, with President Christine Lagarde indicating that the bank may raise rates a few more times this year.
-This is because inflation is still running stubbornly high across Europe, with the region’s labor market also remaining hot, Eitelman noted.
-He added that at 3.25%, the ECB’s key rate still lags the Fed’s by around 200 bps—meaning that the ECB has more ground to cover to reach a similarly restrictive level.
+ECB leaders also lifted borrowing costs by 25 bps the week of 1 May, he said, with President Christine Lagarde indicating that the bank may raise rates a few more times this year.
+This is because inflation is still running stubbornly high across Europe, with the region's labour market also remaining hot, Eitelman noted.
+He added that at 3.25%, the ECB's key rate still lags the Fed's by around 200 bps, meaning that the ECB has more ground to cover to reach a similarly restrictive level.

 Australia's central bank also increased its cash rate by 25 bps recently, Eitelman said, noting that the decision by the RBA took markets by surprise.
 "Hardly any economists in Australia were anticipating a rate increase, and this led to some volatility in fixed income markets," he stated, adding that concerns over inflation were what led the central bank to opt for a rate hike.